 1982 Karen Allen plays a grown-up Helen Keller in William Gibson's Monday After the Miracle, a sequel to his hit, The Miracle Worker.
 Jane Alexander plays her teacher in the drama, which shutters after just 7 performances at the Eugene O'Neill Theatre.

-1989 Jay Allen's Tru, which recounts the life of Truman Capote in his own words, opens tonight at the Booth Theatre.
-The writer is played Robert Morse, who will win a Tony Award.
+1989 Jay Allen's Tru, which recounts the life of Truman Capote in his own words, opens at the Booth Theatre.
+The writer is played Robert Morse, who wins a Tony Award.
 This production runs 297 performances.

 1999 Julie Andrews, the legendary stage and screen star of My Fair Lady, Camelot, The Sound of Music, and Mary Poppins, files a medical malpractice lawsuit in U.S. District Court in Manhattan.
 She underwent an allegedly botched throat surgery in 1997 and, as a result, says she is no longer able to sing.

 2008 DreamWorks Pictures makes its first foray into Broadway producing as the stage adaptation of its popular animated film Shrek opens at the Broadway Theatre.
-Shrek The Musical stars Brian d'Arcy James as the green ogre of the title, Sutton Foster as the princess he saves, and Daniel Breaker as his donkey sidekick.
+Shrek the Musical stars Brian d'Arcy James as the green ogre of the title, Sutton Foster as the princess he saves, and Daniel Breaker as his donkey sidekick.
 Jason Moore directs the show, which has music by Jeanine Tesori and book and lyrics by Pulitzer Prize winner David Lindsay-Abaire.
+It runs 441 performances.

 2011 Lysistrata Jones, a peppy musical by Douglas Carter Beane and Lewis Flinn that transposes the action of the Greek classic Lysistrata from the Peleponnesian Wars to the world of college basketball, opens on Broadway at the Walter Kerr Theatre.
 Dan Knechtges directs a cast including Patti Murin, Josh Segarra, Jason Tam, Lindsay Nicole Chambers, and Liz Mikel.
 Despite an enthusiastic review from the New York Times, the show fails to catch on with audiences and it closes after 30 performances.